DogFoxX/tunein-gui/README.md

 ### Note!

-- This GUI is WiP, so a lot of features are missing.
-Right now it's just an xml generator which allows you to export.
-- It does NOT package FMOD Designer 2010, you need to get that yourself
+- Tunein GUI does **NOT** package FMOD Designer 2010, you need to get that yourself
     - Edit the exported xml `fmod` node with the directory where `fmod_designercl.exe` is located (default `C:\Program Files (x86)\FMOD SoundSystem\FMOD Designer\fmod_designercl.exe`
-- Edit the xml with your dds logo file
-- It does NOT package TuneinCrew... yet
-  Unsigned software - if you get a pop-up when executing the file, just click **Show more** then **Run Anyway**.
-The software is not malicious, Code Signing just costs a lot :confused:
+- Unsigned software - if you get a pop-up when executing the file, just click **Show more** then **Run Anyway**.
+The software is not malicious, Code Signing just costs a lot

 ### Bugs! :bug: